Galaktikkon/BAI/Readme.md

 This repository contains my solutions to the laboratories from the FAI course. 📚💻

-The labs are in **Polish**, so be aware that the instructions and code comments will be in 🇵🇱.
+The labs are in 🇵🇱.

-However, feel free to use them as _inspiration_.
+However, feel free to use them as an _inspiration_.

 ---